 Allografts are typically done through an open incision.

 Stem Cells and Tissue Engineering

-Current research focuses on new ways to make the body grow healthy cartilage tissue.
+Current research is focused on new ways to make the body grow healthy cartilage tissue.
 This is called tissue engineering.
-Growth factors that stimulate new tissue may be isolated and used to induce new cartilage formation.
+Growth factors that stimulate new tissue may be isolated and used to stimulate new cartilage formation.

 The hope is that stem cells placed near a damaged joint surface will stimulate hyaline cartilage growth.